juniorsundarCasual/TGT/vault/volume-5.chapter-344.md

 "Do you think we'll ever achieve a breakthrough?"
 Kevan pondered as he skillfully tapped the sack with his heel, sending it diagonally to the recipient standing opposite him, Revian.

 "Why not?
 Shuri did it, why can't we?"
 Revian answered a second later, catching the sack with his knee and letting it drop to his ankle, where he held it for a beat.
 He passed the sack to his other leg and sent it to his right, to Lacey.
-The girl received the ball with a stoic expression, expertly catching it with the back of her right heel and yanking it backward, causing it to follow a parabolic path from over her hand and landing at her prepared left angle in front of her.
+The girl received the ball with a stoic expression, expertly catching it with the back of her right heel and yanking it backwards, causing it to follow a parabolic path from over her hand and landing at her prepared left angle in front of her.

 Kevan looked towards Casey to his left, who was ready to receive her sister's pass and said, "I mean, it's kind of different with her, right?
 She has... a background (for lack of a better word).
 She has the magical techniques and cultivation methods from her family that helped her in this."